True story: I’m in the process of breaking a full-tilt addiction to flavored bottled water.

-UPDATED NOTE: Consuming too much watermelon (or agua fresca) can irritate your digestive system.
+CAUTIONARY NOTE: Consuming too much watermelon (or agua fresca) can irritate your digestive system if you have a sensitive GI.
 Avoid the temptation to binge-drink this bevvie, and stick to one glass at a time.
 Over and out.

 Get that hydration!